Break Up With Your Life

 Until now!

 A "Life Breakup"?
+A Mini Retirement?

-I call it a "life breakup" because that's exactly what it is.
+I call it a "life breakup" because that's exactly what it was.
 Like ending a romantic relationship, sometimes you need to consciously and deliberately break up with a life that's no longer serving you.
 And just like any breakup, there's a right way and a wrong way to do it.

 The wrong way: Impulsive decisions, burning bridges, dramatic exits that leave you broke and isolated.